casanet/casanet-server/backend/README.md

 If you want to update my repo, feel free to contact me.

 ## Version update
-There is an API to update the version to the last commit in the `master` branch.
+There is an API to update the version to the latest release.

 To run a command after the files update to apply changes, set your command in `RESET_MACHINE_ON_VERSION_UPDATE` environment, and the backend will invoke it after version update.